gabrieltempass/sparkify-churn-prediction/README.md

 # Sparkify Churn Prediction

-A model to predict churn for a music streaming company, with Spark running on an AWS EMR cluster.
+A model to predict user churn for a music streaming company, with Spark running on an Amazon Web Services (AWS) Elastic Map Reduce (EMR) cluster.

 ## Description